-Finn's work has been exhibited around the city over that last two years, and has been featured in magazines, advertising and websites around the world.
-In 2014 he opened the Brighton Photography Gallery and in 2015 he took on the job of curating the world famous Brighton & Hove calendar, which is now in its seventeenth year.
+Finn's work has been exhibited around the city since 2011, and has been featured in magazines, advertising and websites around the world.
+In 2014 he opened the Brighton Photography Gallery and in 2015 he took on the job of curating the world famous Brighton & Hove calendar, which is now in its eighteenth year.
 In between these things he looks after his two tiny daughters, eats a few too many sandwiches and spends quite a lot of time staring out to sea.